 Can't stand to ditch the AC completely?
 You can still cut back on costs.
-Set the thermostat between 74 and 78 degrees to balance comfort and energy savings.
+Set the thermostat between 23 and 25C to balance comfort and energy savings.
 Keep the air filter clean (and replace it every few months) and keep the windows closed and locked while the air conditioner is running.

 27. Make sure your digs are well-insulated.

 When cold months arrive, taking a few easy steps to winterise your apartment or house can also reduce energy costs.
 Try plugging drafty doors with towels (or a DIY draft snake), winterising windows with plastic or caulking and beefing up insulation to keep a home warm and cut back on heating costs all winter long.

 Keep appliances clean and try to fix small snafus yourself rather than sending appliances (small or large) to the dump and purchasing new ones.
 Take easy steps - clean food particles and hard water scale before they build up, inspect seals for wear, etc. - to maintain appliances' longevity.